o1-labs/proof-systems/arrabiata/README.md

 cargo run --bin arrabiata --release -- square-root --n 10 --srs-size 16
 ```

-will generate 10 full Nova iterations of the polynomial-time function `f(X, Y) =
+will generate 10 full folding iterations of the polynomial-time function `f(X, Y) =
 X^2 - Y` and for each witness, generates random values, and make an IVC proof at
 the end.